 T

-- This International Crisis Group report affirms that military conflict is not in the interests of either China or Taiwan and suggests demilitarizing and confidence-building measures be undertaken by both parties.
-Keywords: One China, Taiwanese independence, United States role
+– This International Crisis Group reports affirm that military conflict is not in the interests of either China or Taiwan and suggests demilitarizing and confidence-building measures be undertaken by both parties.
+The last few reports find that the outlook for stability across the Taiwan Strait has improved in recent years.

 Tetley, William.
 The Chinese/US Incident at Hainan – A Confrontation of Super Powers and Civilizations.
 McGill University.